 \subsection{The dimensionless torque near equilibrium}

-The torque between two interacting macroscopic systems would depend on the velocity difference at the interface.
-If the magnetosphere interacted only with the inner edge of the disc, one would expect that the accretion torque between the disc and the magnetosphere depends on $\Omega-\Omega_{\rm K}(r_{\rm in})$, and the equilibrium period is achieved when $r_{\rm in}=r_{\rm co}$ ($\omega_*=1$).
-Since the seminal work of \citet{gho79a}, motivated by the existence of systems exhibiting accretion in spin-down, it is understood that stellar field lines can penetrate the disc in a broad region, and thus the total torque is the integral of contributions interacting with a range of velocity differences.
-The spin-down torque from the coupling of the stellar field with the disc at the region beyond the inner radius has an essential effect on the equilibrium period: The star does not have to spin up until the corotation radius reaches the inner radius.
+The torque between two interacting macroscopic systems depends on the velocity difference at the interface.
+If the magnetosphere interacted only with the inner edge of the disc, one would expect that the accretion torque between the disc and the magnetosphere would depend on $\Omega-\Omega_{\rm K}(r_{\rm in})$, and the equilibrium period is achieved when $r_{\rm in}=r_{\rm co}$ ($\omega_*=1$).
+Since the seminal work of \citet{gho79a}, motivated by the existence of systems exhibiting accretion in spin-down, it has been understood that stellar field lines can penetrate the disc in a broad region, and thus the total torque is the integral of contributions interacting with a range of velocity differences.
+The spin-down torque from the coupling of the stellar field with the disc in the region beyond the inner radius has an important effect on the equilibrium period: the star does not have to spin up until the corotation radius reaches the inner radius.
 The torque equilibrium is achieved at a somewhat lower value of the fastness parameter, $\omega_{\rm c} \lesssim 1$, called the critical fastness parameter \citep{gho79a,gho79b}.
 Thus, at equilibrium $r_{\rm in}=\omega_{\rm c}^{2/3}r_{\rm co}$.